 25-minute subway ride to the 9/11 Memorial Museum

 20-minute subway or cab ride to Museum of Modern Art

 Stylish rooms with twin, queen, or king-size beds, Italian linens, and flat-screen TVs; some rooms get glimpses of the Empire State Building

-The Redbury's 265 rooms all completed a renovation in 2015.
-The stylish makeover is sleek and minimalist, with a color palette of white, ruby red, black, and gray.
-Bright-white walls create a canvas for wall-mounted flat-screen TVs, modern black coat racks, and collections of playful framed silhouettes.
-Arranged over the headboards, the artwork depicts Martha Washington smoking, drinking, chopping down a cherry tree, and images of such objects as vintage shoes, hatchets, and keys.
+The Redbury's 265 rooms were all renovated in 2016.
+The stylish makeover is sleek and cozy, with a color palette of white, ruby red, black, and gray.
+Crisp white and deep crimson walls create a canvas for wall-mounted flat-screen HDTVs, modern black coat racks, and collections of playful framed silhouettes arranged over the headboards; the artwork depicts such objects as vintage shoes, hatchets, and keys.

 Beds are finished with crisp 300-thread-count white sheets, down duvets, two sets of pillows, and bright-red accent throws.
 Most rooms feature bedside tables with bottles of Voss water and iHome docking stations, as well as desks topped with small reading lamps and a tray of minibar items ranging from Pop Chips to Coke to tiny bottles of premium spirits.
 While some of the rooms have standard closets, most are equipped with free-standing armoires with drawers on one side and hanging space, as well as irons, ironing boards, safes, and umbrellas.
 Bathrooms are tidy and uncluttered with slate tiles, glass-enclosed showers, and white-marble single vanities.
 Plenty of plush towels and an arrangement of Ciel bath products are also included.